-- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
-Press f10 to enter BIOS Setup. - Use a pointing device or the arrow keys to select Security > Change Password, and then press enter. - 4.
+- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - Press f10 to enter BIOS Setup. - 3.
+Use a pointing device or the arrow keys to select Security > Change Password, and then press enter. - 4.
 When prompted, type your current password. - 5.
 When prompted, type your new password. - 6.
-When prompted, type your new password again to confirm. - 7.
-To save your changes and exit Computer Setup, click Save in the lower-left corner of the screen, and then follow the on-screen instructions.
+When prompted, type your new password again to confirm. - To save your changes and exit Computer Setup, click the Save icon in the lower-left corner of the screen, and then follow the on-screen instructions.

-Use the arrow keys to select File > Save changes and exit, and then press enter.
+Use the arrow keys to select File > Save Changes and Exit, and then press enter.